gradle/gradle/design-docs/dependency-management-for-jvm-components.md

       For example, if I'm on Windows build all the Windows variants and fail if the Windows SDK (with 64bit support) is not installed.
       Or, if I'm building for Android, fail if the SDK is not installed.
     - Build everything.
 Fail if a certain binary cannot be built.
+- Lifecycle phase for binary to determine if binary can be built
+    - Replace current `ProjectBinary.buildable` flag
+    - Attach useful error message explaining why the binary can't be built: no sources, no available toolchain, etc
+    - Fail early when trying to build a binary that cannot be built
+- Better cleanup when components, binaries and source sets are removed or renamed.
+    - Clean up class files for binary when _all_ source files for a source set are removed.
+    - Clean up class files for binary when source set is removed or renamed.
+    - Clean up output files from components and binaries that have been removed or renamed.
 - Expose the source and javadoc artifacts for local binaries.
 - Deprecate and remove support for resolution via configurations.
 - Add a report that shows the details for the components and binaries produced by a project.